Skip to main content

 Golang

-go get github.com/alipay/fury/go/fury
+go get github.com/apache/fury/go/fury

 Quickstart

-Here we give a quick start about how to use fury, see user guide for more details about java, cross language, and row format.
+Here we give a quick start about how to use Fury, see user guide for more details about java, cross language, and row format.

 Fury java object graph serialization

-import io.fury.*;
+import org.apache.fury.*;

-import io.fury.config.*;
+import org.apache.fury.config.*;

 import java.util.*;